cjrh/dockerctx/README.rst

         r.set('foo', 'bar')
         assert r.get('foo') == b'bar'

-Note that a brand, new Redis container is created here, used within the context of the context manager (which is wrapped into a *pytest* fixture here), and then the container is destroyed after the context manager exits.
+Note that a brand new Redis container is created here, used within the context of the context manager (which is wrapped into a *pytest* fixture here), and then the container is destroyed after the context manager exits.